miknab/EuclidEmulator/README.md

 STAY TUNED:
 1) We are working on a new feature for the python wrapper allowing to easily and quickly calculate convergence power spectra.
-2) We plan to write a python3 version of the wrapper.
-3) We plan a fully revised version of the emulator that includes neutrino physics.
+2) We plan a fully revised version of the emulator that includes neutrino physics.

 ## Quick start
 ### Prerequisites